There’s more to the glyphosate controversy

 As mentioned in our first blog about glyphosate, it’s the most commonly used herbicide in the world.
 Its usage and potential health and environmental complications have been hotly debated for years.
-Following the invent of the hhttps://londonclinicofnutrition.co.uk/nutrition-articles/controversial-glyphosate-and-your-health/erbicide was the genetic modification of crops to withstand the herbicide.
+Following the invention of glyphosate was the genetic modification of crops to withstand the herbicide.
 This allowed farmers to spray their crops and surrounding areas and kill only the weeds.

 These crops are known as RoundUp ready crops and include soy, corn, canola, sugar beets, cotton and alfalfa.
 All crops commonly consumed, used in textiles or fed to livestock, that in turn is consumed.
 That’s where the complications begin to arise.
-Not only is the herbicide introduced to foods we eat and the environment, it’s then incorporated into the clothes we wear, tampons that women use, in the animals we eat.
-All that plus genetically modifying foods got involved.
+Not only is the herbicide introduced to foods we eat and the environment, it’s then incorporated into the clothes we wear, tampons that women use and in the animals we eat.

 The Pineal Gland